Q: Who needs a hunting license?

 Q: Can I take a hunter education course online?

-A: Yes.
-There are three different class format options approved by the California Hunter Education Program, one of which is an online-only option.
+A: Yes and no. Online classes are offered in California, but to obtain a valid hunter education certificate, you must attend and successfully complete a follow-up class with a certified Hunter Education Instructor.
+The online course alone is not a qualification for a hunter education certificate.
 For information about the different class format options and earning a California hunter education certificate, please visit CDFW's California Hunter Education web page.

 Q: I don't have time to take a California Hunter Education course.
 What can I do?